act65/masters-thesis/proposals/structured-models.md

 \end{align*}
 $$

-- (how does this constrain the possible types of dynamics?)</li>
+- (how does this constrain the possible types of dynamics?)
 - if we use an ensemble of approximators, how will the dynamics be decomposed? will we naturally see environment disentangled from agents?

-If possible.
-Would make it easy(er) to design an exploitable model!?
-Controller simply inputs stepsize.

 ## Causal inference